Author: Howard Saunders

 Now that we’ve established that I’m better than you, please follow me on Twitter @retailfuturist for daily insights and musings.

-London Borough of Enfield, Greater London, England, United Kingdom
+Travels from: London, Greater London, England, United Kingdom